Q: Where should I bathe and swim at the beach?

 Approach the professional lifeguard or weekend volunteer lifesaver and ask about the conditions.

 Q: How do I recognise professional lifeguards and volunteer lifesavers?

-Professional lifeguards and volunteer lifesavers are located in or near prominently identified equipment including beach shelters, survelliance towers, 4WD vehicles, lifeguard powercraft and inshore rescue boats.
-Council professional lifeguards typically wear long-sleeved white shirts with blue collars and cuffs with the word LIFEGUARD in red block letters on the front and back of their workshirt and blue shorts/tracksuit pants, full blue uniforms as seen on the popular television series BONDI RESCUE, Volunteer lifesavers wear red and yellow including the red and yellow skull cap.
+Professional lifeguards and volunteer lifesavers are located in or near prominent beach shelters, surveillance towers, 4WD vehicles and lifeguard watercraft.
+Council professional lifeguards typically wear long-sleeved white shirts with blue collars and cuffs with the word LIFEGUARD in red block letters on the front and back of their work-shirt and blue shorts/tracksuit pants, or full aqua blue uniforms as seen on the popular television series BONDI RESCUE, Volunteer lifesavers wear red and yellow uniforms including the red and yellow skull cap.

 Q: What is a rip?

 A rip is a a water current that moves away from the shore.
-After waves have broken and run shore-wards the accumulated water then moves seaward through a pathway of least resistance which usually is a channel called a rip.
+After waves have broken the accumulated water then moves seaward through a pathway of least resistance which usually is a channel called a rip.
 Rips move in different directions and flow rates dependent upon the nature of the beach and prevailing conditions including swell direction, wave size and tide level.
 Rips are the cause of numerous near drowning and drowning deaths because inexperienced people often panic and exhaust themselves struggling against the flow of the rip, rather than staying calm and doing FLOAT TO SURVIVE.